 The figures reported by the Vaasa Hospital District cannot be compared to the figures reported by Finnish Institute for Health and Care (THL).
 Vaasa Hospital District reports the positive findings from the laboratory results that are ready in the morning.
 THL reports figures that are recorded in the registry of infectious disease.
 The figures in the registry of infectious disease register are completed with a small delay.

-Vaasa Hospital District is in an acceleration phase of the coronavirus epidemic from 23rd of March 2021.
+Vaasa Hospital District is in a baseline phase of the coronavirus epidemic from 27th of April 2021.

 (figures are updated daily at about 11am)